zolrath/marky_markov/README.md

 Marky Markov and the Funky Sentences
 ====================================

-Marky Markov is a naïve experiment in Markov Chain generation implemented in Ruby.
+Marky Markov is an experiment in Markov Chain generation implemented in Ruby.
 It can be used both from the command-line and as a library within your code.

 NOTE: 0.3.0 now uses arrays with multiple entries per word instead of a hash key for each word with the value representing number of occurences.
-While a less elegant solution, it leads to faster text generation.
-We are also now using ox instead of yajl-json to store the dictionary as yajl-json does not appear to support arrays within hashes properly.
+While a less elegant solution, it leads to much faster text generation.

-NOTE: In the transition between 0.1.3 to 0.2.0 MarkyMarkov has added the ability to generate proper sentences (generate_n_sentences) instead of simply a maximum number of words.
-The command-line app has changed to sentences as its default behavior.

 # Installation

     gem install marky_markov

-# Module Usage
+# Imported Module Usage

+## Temporary Dictionary

 A basic usage of the TemporaryDictionary, which parses strings and files into a temporary dictionary that will not be saved to disk.